We use chronicity and complexity to match people experiencing homelessness with the right housing and supports.

 To fall into this category, a person must be sleeping in an emergency shelter or a place not designed for human habitation.
-You can find out more about what counts as a place not designed for human habitation here.

 Like chronic homelessness, a person must be sleeping in an emergency shelter or a place not designed for human habitation to fall into this category.